suggestionsbot/suggestions-bot-js/README.md

 Once finished:

-- In the folder from where you ran the git command, run `cd suggestions-bot` and then run `npm install`
+- In the folder from where you ran the git command, run `cd nerd-suggestions` and then run `npm install`
 - Edit the `config.json` to your like (you MUST update `owner` and `token` to your user ID and bot token)
 - Edit `config.js` and fill in all the relevant details as indicated in the file's comments.